github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    ruby server.rb
    ```

-1. In the repository where you installed your app, create a new pull request.
+1. When you installed the app on your account, you granted the app access to one or more repositories.
+In one of those repositories, create a new pull request.
 1. In the pull request you just created, navigate to the **Checks** tab.
 You should see a "Re-run all" button.
 1. Click the "Re-run all" button in the upper right corner.
 The test should run again, and end with `success`.